dcycle/starterkit-jekyll/README.md

 Landing pages
 -----

 This system can show landing pages using different templates (we use [Bootstrap Agency](https://startbootstrap.com/previews/agency) and [Bootstrap Freelancer](https://startbootstrap.com/previews/freelancer) as examples).
-To see how this works, see `./docs/jekyll_landing/_posts/2023-06-09-homepage.md`.
+To see how this works, see `./docs/jekyll_landing/_posts`, <http://0.0.0.0:8082/landing-agency/>, and <http://0.0.0.0:8082/landing-freelancer/>.

 Continuous integration
 -----